 Launched in 1998, Rock the Garden has gone through plenty of changes since—from an intermittent, on-the-street jam to a 12,000-fan party on the Walker’s hillside, an off-site two-stage affair at Boom Island Park to, in 2017, an eight-band, two-stage homage to the newly renovated Minneapolis Sculpture Garden.
-Here’s an authoritative look back at the varied and vibrant history of what’s traditionally been considered the launch of the Twin Cities’ summer concert season.
+Here’s an authoritative look back at the varied and vibrant history of what’s traditionally been considered the launch of the Twin Cities’s summer concert season.